 Nobody knows exactly how many credit cards is too many, but one can imagine that after five credit cards, opening up another credit card at the margin will likely hurt your credit score, or at least not help your credit score.

 Sure there are plenty of examples of people who have eight credit cards and still have good credit scores.
 But perhaps they would have even better credit scores if they only had three credit cards.

 Derivative Explanation: After three gin and tonics, I'm feeling good.
 After 10 gin and tonics, please dial 911 and pump my stomach before I die.

 Applying for multiple credit cards all the time is an unhealthy use of time.
 It's like the person who always focuses on the emergency fund and not on ways to make more money.
 They never take their personal finances higher because they're focused on kindergarten basics.

 My Citicard of nine years is now gathering dust given I want double points on everything with my Barclaycard.
 If I didn't have a business, I wouldn't have a third credit card.
-I understand the allure of credit card churning for benefits.
-Just be careful not to churn so much that your credit score gets busted up and you’re caught in a negative debt cycle or damage your credit score.
+However many credit cards you have, be careful not to get caught in a negative debt cycle or damage your credit score.

 Spend your efforts instead on building passive income streams and making more money.
 If you don't have a highly addictive personality, one to three credit cards is the ideal number for optimal financial health!

 In order to optimize your finances, you’ve first got to track your finances.
 I recommend signing up for Empower’s free financial tools so you can track your net worth, analyze your investment portfolios for excessive fees, and run your financials through their fantastic Retirement Planning Calculator.